Rechartering Resources | Recent Changes and Key Points | Schedule | Internet Rechartering | How Recharter is Done

 - The unit “Key 3” – top unit leader, committee chair, chartered organization representative – can print a current roster at any time using the Member Manager function of the my.scouting.org tools.
 The Key 3 may also use Training Manager to print the YPT Aging Report which will show the completion and expiration dates for adult members.
 The Key 3 may designate up to 3 additional individuals to be able to use the tools if they so choose.
 Contact your district’s commissioner team if you need help getting started with my.scouting.org tools.
 Changes in applications processed by the registrar on any given day will not be visible in my.scouting.org until the next business day.

 - When printing the recharter roster from internet rechartering, use the "PRINT RENEWAL APPLICATION" button which will print the entire roster.
 This will allow you to make manual corrections to the roster in case you discover and error or omission.
 If you use the "short form" button to print the roster, you will not have a complete roster.
 Be sure to save a copy (for your records) of the PDF file produced by internet rechartering.
 Please turn in all pages printed by internet rechartering.
 The part of the printout after the roster includes lists that expedite the processing of your recharter by the registration staff!

-- NEW THIS YEAR.
-BSA has indicated that there will be minor changes to internet rechartering that will be easy to understand and that will not affect navigation through the program.
+- New this year: BSA National has indicated that there will be minor changes to internet rechartering that will be easy to understand and that will not affect navigation through the program.
 While we have not seen the changes, we have been told to expect the following.

 - Support for new positions, such as the recently announced Unit Participant position.